 All walks have been carefully waymarked by green discs bearing a coloured arrow.
 Yellow indicates footpath status to be used by walkers.
 Blue arrows indicate bridleway status and can be enjoyed by walkers, cyclists and horseriders.
 All the discs bear the legend Derwent Valley Walks.

-Download the leaflet: Station to Station Walk Duffield to Ambergate
+This is Walk 3 on this leaflet: Station to Station Walk Duffield to Ambergate

 A longish walk from Belper, along the valley ridge with 2 steady climbs through farmland and ancient woods.